sabarna17/btp-basics/capm/readme.md

    10000001,,1007,,103,M
    10000010,,1000,,127,L
    ```
-8. Now Execute the ODATA services and see the outptut `/odata/v4/processor/PRCriticality`, `/odata/v4/processor/Urgency`
+8. Now Execute the ODATA entities and see the outptut `/odata/v4/processor/PRCriticality`, `/odata/v4/processor/Urgency`
-9.